jessepav/lacygoill-wiki-backup/awk/awk.md

 awk  considère  qu'il  y  a  un  “record  terminator“  (`RT`)  entre  2  records consécutifs, mais aussi après le dernier record.

-From the gawk user manual, `4.1.1 Record Splitting with Standard awk`, page 63:
+From the gawk user's guide, `4.1.1 Record Splitting with Standard awk`, page 63:

 > Reaching the end of  an input file terminates the current  input record, even if
 > the last character in the file is not the character in RS.